Streptococcal Infections (cont.)

 What are the signs and symptoms of toxic shock syndrome (TSS)?

 Early symptoms of TSS are nonspecific and often begin with flu-like symptoms of mild fever and malaise.
 However, TSS often suddenly advances with symptoms of high fever, nausea, vomiting, diarrhea, skin rash, and a low blood pressure.
 If it progresses, confusion, headaches, seizures, and skin loss from the palms of the hands and from the soles of the feet can occur.
 The blood pressure can become dangerously low so that body organs are not profused with enough blood, and if multiorgan failure develops, the patient often dies.
-The death rate varies from 5%-60%, depending on how well the patient can respond to treatment.
+The death rate varies widely, depending on how well the patient can respond to treatment.
 GAS bacteria and Staphylococcus aureus are the predominant bacteria that cause TSS.

 Viewers share their comments